NanduN2003/Student-Stress-Project/README.md

 # Student-Stress-Project

-Creating a dataset of list of whether student stressed or not .
+This project is focused on creating a student stress dataset using random data and using a Support Vector Machine (SVM) classifier to predict whether a student is stressed or not.